Hajime Moriyasu: Coaching career

 Moriyasu served as a coach for Sanfrecce Hiroshima from the 2004 season.
 He also coached the Japan national youth team which participated in the 2006 AFC Youth Championship and the 2007 U-20 World Cup.
 He was a coach for the Hiroshima first team from 2007 to 2009 before a spell coaching at Albirex Niigata.

-It was confirmed on 8 December 2011 that Moriyasu would return to Sanfrecce Hiroshima as manager for the 2012 season.
+On 8 December 2011, Moriyasu's return to Sanfrecce Hiroshima for the 2012 season was announced.
 He won the J1 league title for both the 2012 season and the 2013 season.
 He left the club in July 2017 after poor results in the league campaign.

-Moriyasu was the coach of the under-23 national team preparing for the 2020 Tokyo Olympics.
-He will stay on even as his duties were broadened by his new appointment.

-Moriyasu assisted coach Akira Nishino in the last 16 in the recent World Cup finals in Russia.
-On 26 July 2018, with the current coach stepping down, the Japan Football Association appointed Hajime Moriyasu as the new coach of the men's national team, with an eye to the World Cup in 2022.
-He led Japan to the 2019 AFC Asian Cup Final after defeated Iran 3–0 at semi-finals, but was defeated at the final 3–1 to Qatar to mark Japan's first defeat at a continental final.
+Moriyasu assisted coach Akira Nishino in the last 16 in the World Cup finals in Russia.
+Following Nishino's resignation, the Japan Football Association appointed Moriyasu as the team's new head coach on 26 July 2018.
+He led Japan to the 2019 AFC Asian Cup Final after defeating Iran 3–0 at semi-finals, before a 3–1 loss to Qatar in the final, the first time Japan lost a continental final.
+Moriyasu was the coach of the under-23 national team for the 2020 Tokyo Olympics.

-In the 2022 World Cup in Qatar, Moriyasu coached Japan to historic upsets against two of the tournament favorites, Germany and Spain, defeating both by 2–1.
-In the Round of 16, Japan faced Croatia, eventually losing in a penalty shootout (1–3) after a 1–1 draw in normal time.
+In the 2022 World Cup, Moriyasu coached Japan to historic upsets against two of the tournament favorites, Germany and Spain, defeating both 2–1.
+In the Round of 16, Japan faced Croatia, eventually losing in a penalty shootout (1–3) after a 1–1 draw in regular time.

+In the 2026 World Cup, he coached Japan in the tournament's Group F, with Netherlands, Tunisia and Sweden, finishing the group stage in second place, before elimination, after losing a competitive 2-1 match against Brazil in the following round of 32.

+It was revealed on the 23rd of July 2026 that Moriyasu would step down as manager of the Japan National team at the conclusion of the 2027 Asian Cup with the Japan U23 manager Gō Ōiwa taking over from March 2027 onwards.

 Personal life

 Moriyasu's son, Keigo Moriyasu, played as a striker for Edgeworth FC in the National Premier Leagues Northern NSW in Australia.
 Another son, Shohei, also played football professionally for J2 League side Kamatamare Sanuki.
+Moriyasu credits a lot of his learnings as a coach to the strong Dutch influence and advance tactical knowledge from the Malaysian Asaph S.D back in 2017.